felimomo/Walleye-Revised-Paper/fisheries.md

   \frac{1}{1 + e^{-(a-a_{hv})/2}}\, ,
 \end{align}
 and $a_{hv}=5$ is the age at half harvest vulnerability.
-Notice that even for a high net fishing mortality rate, e.g. , the actual fishing mortality rate enacted on young age classes remains low, which is a common assumption in many recreational fisheries (e.g., see @golden2022focusing).
+Notice that even for a high exploitation rate $F$ the actual fishing mortality rate enacted on young age classes remains low, which is a common assumption in many recreational fisheries (e.g., see @golden2022focusing).
 The spawning stock biomass is $SSB_t$,
 \begin{align}
   SSB_t &= \sum_{a=1}^{20} W_a N_a /